-Research from the World Bank, Ernst & Young, and other institutions indicates that the real drivers of the global economy are women.
-As business leaders, employees, consumers, and entrepreneurs, women are accelerating economic growth and improving conditions in their communities.
-Despite the proven benefits of women’s economic engagement, women business owners face disproportionate barriers in growing their businesses: they have difficulty accessing business networks, technology, training, credit, markets, and equal protection under the law.
+Research from the World Bank, Ernst & Young and other institutions indicates that the real drivers of the global economy are women.
+As business leaders, employees, consumers and entrepreneurs, women are accelerating economic growth and improving conditions in their communities.
+Despite the proven benefits of women’s economic engagement, women business owners face disproportionate barriers in growing their businesses: they have difficulty accessing business networks, technology, training, financing, markets, and equal protection under the law.

-Vital Voices addresses these barriers through targeted interventions that cultivate women’s business leadership by fostering growth aspirations, building their confidence and integrating them into networks that can expand their businesses and reach new buyers and markets.
+Vital Voices addresses these barriers through targeted interventions that cultivate women’s business leadership by providing deep investments through business skills training, building their confidence and integrating them into networks that can expand their businesses.

-We identify high potential yet underserved small and medium-sized enterprises (SMEs) that are on the cusp of growth as the “missing middle” in the global economy.
+We identify women owners of small and medium-sized businesses, the “missing middle” — businesses that are either too large to receive support from programs that help micro or start-up businesses or too small to have access to the resources a large company does.
 We are committed to realizing their vast potential and that of the women who lead them through three key mechanisms:

-- Access to networks: Connections to peers, markets and opportunities
+3. Access to networks: Connections to networks and peers

 The body of knowledge on women’s economic inclusion is limited, albeit growing.
 Vital Voices leveraged its partnership with a global network of businesswomen, and other partners to collect data, conduct research and publish findings to contribute to this body of knowledge and ultimately promote women as drivers of economic growth.
 The findings from these studies inform and enhance the way we design and implement economic development programs in effort to better serve the women business owners.

 - Ready for Growth: Solutions to Increase Access to Finance for Women-Owned Businesses in MENA: In partnership with the International Finance Corporation (IFC) and the Middle East & North Africa Businesswomen’s Network (MENA BWN), Vital Voices examines MENA businesswomen’s challenges in accessing finance.